rashidisayev/jobscout/README.md

 - Check the browser console for errors

 ### Resume parsing issues
-- PDF: Install PDF.js for better support (see Installation step 4)
+- PDF: PDF.js library is included in the extension for PDF parsing support
 - DOCX: For better DOCX parsing, you can include JSZip library in options.html
 - TXT: Should work without any additional setup